c-dilks/git-tutorial/tutorial.md

 Next, upload your **public** key (the one with `.pub`) to your account.

 Since GitHub is very popular, we'll continue this tutorial focused on GitHub:
-1. in the upper right corner, click your avatar
+1. In the upper right corner, click your avatar
-1. click "Settings"
+1. Click "Settings"
-1. click "SSH and GPG keys"
+1. Click "SSH and GPG keys"
-1. click "New SSH key
+1. Click "New SSH key
-1. give it a title; "main authentication key" is good enough
+1. Give it a title; "main authentication key" is good enough
-1. the type should be "Authentication key"
+1. The type should be "Authentication key"
-1. copy and paste your **PUBLIC** key to the large box
+1. Copy and paste your **PUBLIC** key to the large box
-1. click "Add SSH key"
+1. Click "Add SSH key"

 Finally, configure your SSH client to use this key for GitHub.
 Add the following lines to your `~/.ssh/config` file (change the key name to yours):